 “Instead of working together to reduce health care costs,” the administration wrote, the bill “chooses to refight old political battles over health care.”
 President Barack Obama’s advisers would recommend that he veto the legislation, according to the statement.

 Senator Bob Casey, a Pennsylvania Democrat who is seeking a second term this year, said he has had “a lot of discussions” with manufacturers and others in Pennsylvania that raised concern about the tax.
-The state’s device industry includes Synthes Inc. (SYST) in West Chester, which manufactures and sells products used in orthopedic trauma surgery, and Dentsply International Inc. (XRAY) in York, which makes dental equipment.
+The state’s device industry includes Synthes Inc. (SYST) in West Chester, which manufactures and sells products used in orthopedic trauma surgery, and Dentsply International Inc. (XRAY:US) in York, which makes dental equipment.

 Based on those discussions, Casey said he wanted to revisit and perhaps do away with the tax before it is implemented.